nicolas-sarramagna/example_reporting_kubernetes/README.md

 ## Fill the secret fields
 Edit the file *main-secret.yaml' and fill the fields with a base64 value.

-This file works for with a gmail account.
+In my case, i test with a gmail account.
 ```yaml
 apiVersion: v1
 kind: Secret